 Kelley School of Business Research Paper No. 2014-04

 We examine the effect of foreign institutional investors on firm innovation.
-Using firm-level data across 26 non-U.S. economies for the 2000-2010 period, we show a positive relation between foreign institutional ownership and firm innovation.
-To establish causality, we use a difference-in-differences approach that relies on plausibly exogenous variation in foreign institutional ownership generated by a quasi-natural experiment, as well as an instrumental variable approach.
-Our identification tests suggest a positive, causal effect of foreign institutional ownership on innovation.
-We further explore three possible underlying mechanisms through which foreign institutional investors promote innovation: foreign institutions appear to act as active monitors, to provide insurance against innovation failures to firm managers, and to promote technology transfers from high-innovation countries.
-We provide new insights into the real effects of foreign institutions.
+Using firm-level data across 26 non-U.S. economies between 2000 and 2010, we show that foreign institutional ownership has a positive, causal effect on firm innovation.
+We further explore three possible underlying mechanisms through which foreign institutions affect firm innovation: foreign institutions act as active monitors, provide insurance for firm managers against innovation failures, and promote knowledge spillovers from high-innovation economies.
+Our paper sheds new light on the real effects of foreign institutions on firm innovation.

 Keywords: Foreign institutional investors; Firm innovation; Monitoring; Tolerance for failure; Knowledge spillovers

 Date posted: March 17, 2014 ; Last revised: October 13, 2016